 Image source: realfoods.co.uk

 - Show top selling product images related to a search term – Configure your search bar to show bestselling product images related to a search.
-While it can also be done manually, modern semantic search services will automatically keep and update records of bestselling products and their relation to certain keywords.
-When customers see bestselling product images in the search box, some of them are likely to buy from those products right away.
+While it can also be done manually, modern semantic search services will automatically keep and update bestselling products and their relation to certain keywords.
+When customers see bestselling product images in the search box, some are likely to buy from those products right away.

 Over to you